 High School students at ASIJ organised a conference on Child Displacement with presentations on international displacement issues, child rights in Japan and life in a foster home.
 A great initiative to highlight the issues facing children around the world and to draw interest in NGO work.

 At Junten Middle and High School, students annually organise a Sponsored Run to raise money for RIJ projects.

-Every year, schools help plan and implement the “Light up the Life of a Refugee Child” event – in fact, in 2011 the whole event was organized and carried out by dedicated volunteer students.
-In 2014 the event changed to a concert which was an amazing success with 200 children from St. Mary’s International School, the British School in Tokyo, Junten Middle and High School and Seisen International School displaying their incredible talent.
-Students from the International School of the Sacred Heart raised funds in the foyer selling beautiful self-made ceramics.
+Every year, schools help plan and implement the “Light up the Life of a Refugee Child” event – in fact, most of the event is organized and carried out by dedicated volunteer students.
+In 2014 the event changed to a concert and is held at St Mary’s International School.
+Students from four or five schools around the Tokyo area participate.
+It is an event for children, by children.